Skip to content

 8 hours 6 modules Certificate

 A practical workshop course showing how to design, implement, and run a reasoning AI agent from scratch using the LlamaIndex library.
 The participant will go through the full process: from choosing the agent architecture, through defining tools in Python, designing system instructions, handling memory and state, all the way to testing, diagnosing errors, and assembling a complete end-to-end solution.
 The course deliberately compares two approaches supported by the current LlamaIndex documentation: FunctionAgent, preferred for models with native function/tool calling, and ReActAgent, useful when we want an explicit reason-act cycle or work with models without native function calling.
-The workshop is based on current patterns from the LlamaIndex documentation, where agents are built from the workflow package, tools can be plain Python functions or QueryEngineTool, and the broader architectural context is embedded in event-driven Workflows.
+The workshop is based on current patterns from the LlamaIndex documentation, where agents are built from the workflow package, tools can be ordinary Python functions or QueryEngineTool, and the broader architectural context is embedded in event-driven Workflows.
 In addition to the code itself, the course explains why specific design decisions are correct, which errors occur most often, and how to avoid them in production practice.

 What you will learn